hyperledger/besu-docs/docs/HowTo/Configure/Block-Proposal-Permissioning.md

     Block proposal permissioning is an early access feature, and functionality and options may be updated between releases.

-You can configure [block proposal permissioning](../../Concepts/PKI.md#block-proposal-permissioning) to ensure authorized validator nodes can propose new blocks in the network.
+You can configure [block proposal permissioning](../../Concepts/PKI.md#block-proposal-permissioning) to ensure only authorized validator nodes can propose blocks in the network.

 Use certificates issued by a trusted authority to ensure validators are authorized to propose blocks.